AdventureTimeTeam/Twitter4J-Integration/README.md

 # Twitter4J-Integration
-This project is the final project to Java Fundamentals class on FIAP MBA - JAVA, SOA and IoT (27SCJ).
+That project is the final project to Java Fundamentals class on FIAP MBA - JAVA, SOA and IoT (27SCJ).

+## Introduction:
+- TO DO

 ## Team Members:
 - Caio Penhalver(@cpenhalver) - Developer
 - Eduardo Heinen(@eheinen) - QA Engineer and Developer

-## Introduction:
-- TO DO

 ## Project Architecture:
 - Java (1.8)